SSWConsulting/SSW.People.Profiles/Aude-Wenzinger/Aude-Wenzinger.md

 quoteAuthor: "Aude"
 ---

 Aude has a 6-year experience in HR/Recruitment in diverse industries.
-She is in charge of findind amazing people for SSW and to help with HR related matters.
+She is in charge of finding amazing people for SSW and to help with HR related matters.